-

 Distance from Trichy: 134 Kms

-Dedicated to Lord Shiva, Rameshwaram Temple is one of the Jyotirlinga temples in India, and is one of the top attractions you must visit as part of Rameshwaram tour packages.
+Dedicated to Lord Shiva, Rameshwaram Temple is one of the top attractions you must visit as part of Rameshwaram tour.
 It is significant for Hindus as a pilgrimage to Banaras is incomplete without a Pilgrimage to Rameswaram.
 This is also the place where Rama worshipped Lord Shiva to cleanse away the sin of killing Ravana.
 Rameswaram along with Dwarka, Puri and Badrinath form the four Char Dhams.
 Sri Ramanathaswamy Temple, Agnitheertham, Gandamadana Parvatham, Dhanushkodi, Kothandaraswamy Temple and Erwadi are some of the most visited attractions of Rameshwaram.

 Sri Ramanatha Swamy Temple is renowned for its magnificent corridors and massive sculptured pillars.
 The third corridor of Ramanathaswamy temple is the longest one in the world.
+It takes one full day to visit the main attractions in Rameshwaram.
+Additional 1-2 days can cover near by sites like Kanyakumari.

 Distance from Trichy: 231 Kms

-Srirangam, the beautiful river island, is one of the prominent places of pilgrimage in South India, and among the must include places in Tamil Nadu tour packages.
+Srirangam, the beautiful river island, is one of the prominent places of pilgrimage in South India, and among the most famous tourist places in Tamil Nadu.
 About 13 km from Trichy, and 136 km from Madurai, it holds great cultural and religious significance in South India.

-Nestled between the Kaveri River and Kollidam River, Srirangam is home to Sri Ranganatha Swamy Temple, the world's grandest operational Hindu shrine.
-Dedicated to Lord Vishnu, it is the foremost among the 108 Divya Desams of Lord Vishnu, and among the must-include places in Srirangam tour.
+Nestled between the Kaveri River and Kollidam River, Srirangam is home to Sri Ranganatha Swamy Temple, one of the largest Hindu shrines in the world.
+Dedicated to Lord Vishnu, it is the foremost among the 108 Divya Desams of Lord Vishnu.
 Jambukeswarar temple, Uthamar Kovil, Uraiyur Vekkali Amman Temple, Samayapuram Mariamman Temple, Kumara Vayalur Temple, Gunaseelam Temple, Sri Vadivazhagiya Nambi Perumal Temple, and the Kaattu Azhagiya Singar Temple, etc. are some other tourist places in Srirangam.

-The Chithirai car festival, Vasantotsavam, Jyeshtaabhishekam, Pavitrotsavam, Vaikunta Ekadashi, and Teppostavam are the popular festivals celebrated in Srirangam, Srirangam can be visited as part of Trichy packages as well.
+The Chithirai car festival, Vasantotsavam, Jyeshtaabhishekam, Pavitrotsavam, Vaikunta Ekadashi, and Teppostavam are the popular festivals celebrated in Srirangam.
+It takes at least full day to visit the prime temples in Srirangam.

 Distance from Trichy: 10 Kms